JazzyMcJazz/sveltekit-jwt-template/README.md

 It is based on a skeleton Sveltekit (from `npm create svelte@latest my_project`) with TypeScript, ESLint, Prettier and Playwright included.

+The authentication relies on RSA keys to sign and verify JWTs, please supply your own key pair in the `./src/lib/server/keystore`.
+Without them authentication will not work.

 Please look over the authentication logic for yourself.
 I am no security expert and there might be room for improvement.